-Scientists in Cornwall are about to begin an innovative study that will shed light on how surfers exposed to human sewage and diffuse pollution in seawater might be affected by antibiotic resistant bacteria.
+Scientists in Cornwall have undertaken an innovative study aimed at shedding light on how surfers exposed to human sewage and diffuse pollution in seawater might be affected by antibiotic resistant bacteria.

-To help them, the group from the University of Exeter Medical School is joining forces with environmental charity, Surfer’s Against Sewage, and calling on surfers across the country to help by providing samples gathered from rectal swabs.
+To help them, the group from the University of Exeter Medical School joined with environmental charity, Surfer’s Against Sewage, calling on surfers across the country to help by providing samples gathered from rectal swabs.

-In the first project of its kind, the Beach Bums study wants to recruit 150 surfers and bodyboarders who surf at least three times a month.
-In a novel approach to data collection, the team is also asking each participant to recruit someone who doesn’t surf.
+In the first project of its kind, the Beach Bums study recruited 150 surfers and bodyboarders who surf at least three times a month.
+In a novel approach to data collection, the team is also asked each participant to recruit someone who doesn’t surf.

-The swabs will give researchers an insight into the microbes that are colonising participant’s guts and they are hoping that by comparing samples from those who regularly spend time in seawater with those who don’t, they’ll be able to build a clearer picture of how antibiotic resistance in the environment can affect people.
+The swabs gave researchers an insight into the microbes that are colonising participant’s guts and they are hoping that by comparing samples from those who regularly spend time in seawater with those who don’t, they’ll were able to build a clearer picture of how antibiotic resistance in the environment can affect people.

 Anne Leonard, one of the researchers leading the study, said:

 “We know that surfers regularly swallow lots more seawater than other beach users – around 170 ml per session, which is more than 10 times that of sea swimmers.
 We’ve already shown that this water may contain antibiotic resistant bacteria but we have no idea how this might affect the microbes that live in our guts, or how it could impact upon health.
 So we’re asking healthy adults who surf or bodyboard at least 3 times a month to take part in a study that will shed much needed light on the effects of marine pollution.”

 Andy Cummins, Campaigns Director at Surfers Against Sewage, said: